 A federal law that is in place to manage credit information of consumers, FCRA was passed in 1970.
 It exists to be sure that credit reporting agencies are committed to providing accurate and fair information on credit reports.

 There are rules under the FCRA.
 An employer must let a possible employee know that a report is being requested and they must authorize the request.
 Then, a copy of the report and additional information must be shared.
 All of those things must occur prior to the potential employer making an employment decision.
-Contact a Columbus background check attorney to learn more about what the legal obligations are under the FCRA.
+Contact our Columbus background check attorneys to learn more about what the legal obligations are under the FCRA.

-Contact an Ohio Employment Attorney Today
+Contact our Ohio Employment Attorneys Today